 Japan to review if documents linked to Abe scandal are real

 Japanese Education Minister Hirokazu Matsuno speaks during a press conference at the ministry in Tokyo Friday, June 9, 2017.
-Matsuno has announced a re-investigation of documents at the center of a widening scandal implicating Prime Minister Shinzo Abe - sAos alleged intervention on bureaucrats to give preferential treatment for an education institution run by Abe's friend to get approval for a veterinary school.
+Matsuno has announced a re-investigation of documents at the center of a widening scandal implicating Prime Minister Shinzo Abe's alleged intervention on bureaucrats to give preferential treatment for an education institution run by Abe's friend to get approval for a veterinary school.

 Discussions